zydou/arti/doc/dev/notes/state-management-cli.md

       of the configured key stores.

-      Generates the following keys and certificates for each time period starting from the current time period up until the time period specified via --up-to:
+      Generates the following keys and certificates for each time period starting from the current time period up until the time specified via --up-to:

         * blinded identity keypair